pmrowla/pylivemaker/docs/cli.rst

       behavior (or a complete crash) in the LiveMaker engine during runtime.

       Note: Setting empty fields to improper data types may cause undefined behavior in the LiveMaker engine.
 When editing a field, the data type of the new value is assumed to be the same as the original data type.

+      Batch mode:
+      You can batch edit several line and paramaters with JSON file.
+      The format of JSON file is as follow:
+      {
+          "36" : {
+              "modified": true,
+              "params": {
+                  "PR_LEFT": "20",
+                  "PR_TOP": "12"
+              }
+          }
+      }

+      You can generate the JSON via "lmlsb.exe dump" command with JSON mode.

+      Example:
+          - To edit line 33 with input prompt: lmlsb.exe edit 00000001.lsb 33

+          - To set the value of PR_LEFT parameter on line 33 to 20:
+          lmlsb.exe edit 00000001.lsb 33 -p '{\"PR_LEFT\": 20}'

+          - To import back the value from lmlsb dump: lmlsb.exe edit 00000001.lsb -b 00000001.json

     Options:
+      -p, --param TEXT  Parameter in JSON format.
+      -b, --batch TEXT  Edit with parameter with JSON formatted file.
       --help            Show this message and exit.

 extract
 ^^^^^^^